reinauer/identify/README.md

 ## Building from Source

 This project is mainly made to be built on Linux machines.
-However, with a few modifications it can also be built on AmigaOS and other operating systems.
+However, with a few modifications it can also be built on AmigaOS (except the PCI database file, which requires Python) and other operating systems.

+A git submodule is used, so make sure to also clone the submodules, e.g. `git clone --recursive` for new clones, and `git submodule init; git submodule update` for existing checkouts.

 Requirements: